Zag-Research/Zag-Smalltalk/README.md

 Smalltalk VM Written in Zig with methods stored as type-annotated ASTs

 Methods are re-constituted from the AST for edit windows.

+Execution model:
 - No Interpreter
-- Threaded execution enables stepwise execution
+- Threaded execution enables stepwise execution for debugging
 - Native Continuation-Passing Style execution model for performance
 - switching between the models is seamless